Interpretable ML for High-Frequency Execution: A fill probability model for tactical order placement

 \item \textbf{Aggressively posting ($-\psi<\delta<0$):} When a new best queue is created, the bid-ask spread and the aggressiveness index are the most important features for the BTC-USD pair whereas for BNPP, the order size and the median trade duration are the most predictive ones.
-The difference between both assets is largely explained by the large spreads observed on the order books of cryptos.
-This offers the possibility to bump the fill probability of a newly inserted order by simply posting it at a more aggressive distance (\textit{i.e.} a higher aggressiveness index).
-On the contrary, the order size and the trade intensity are the most important features for a large tick asset, together with the BBO imbalance after insertion.
-The limit order flow imbalance brings also an important contribution for the crypto pair, emphasizing the effectiveness of spoofing strategies. \end{itemize}
+Since the spread of small tick assets is generally larger than one tick, the fill probability of an aggressive order is conditioned on the strength of the spread tightening it induces.
+Moreover, the limit order flow imbalance brings also an important contribution for the cryptocurrency pair, emphasizing the predictive power of this imbalance measure. \end{enumerate}